jmandel/fhir-js-client/docs/open_servers.md

 ## Working with both open and protected servers
 Ideally, an app should be capable of working with both protected and open servers.
 However, this may not always be possible out of the box.
 For example if the app relies on EHR launch and uses context APIs like `client.patient...` or `client.user...`, then the developer assumes that the launch context must be available.

 In real life, developers often design their apps as SMART apps, but also want to be able to launch them against open servers for testing purposes.
-There are several way to achieve that:
+There are several ways to achieve that:

 ### Using multiple launch files
 If the app is designed for EHR launch, the typical approach is to have separate locations for your launch_uri and redirect_uri.
 For example, you may have a `launch.html` file where you call `FHIR.oauth2.authorize({...});` and an `index.html` file where uou call `FHIR.oauth2.ready();` and initialize your app.
 To support multiple environments you can have multiple launch files.
 For example: